michaelrinos/MST-in-C/README.md

 The converting of the adjacency matrix and adjacency list into an array of edges, as well as cycle-checking, and the actual construction of the minimum spanning tree are timed and outputted.

 ### Prim's Algorithm:
-Just like Krushkal's algorithm, Prim's algorithm will find the minimum spanning tree, but through a different process.
+Just like Kruskal's algorithm, Prim's algorithm will find the minimum spanning tree, but through a different process.
 Prim's Algorithms works more effectively when dealing with a very dense graph ( Graph where the number of edges is closer to the maximum).
 This is due to how it generates the MST.
-Prims method focuses more on **vertices** as opposed to Krushkal's which focuses on **edges**.
+Prims method focuses more on **vertices** as opposed to Kruskal's which focuses on **edges**.

 - Prims works by first choosing any random vertex in the Graph and adding it the MST.
 - To choose the next vertex to add the MST, Look at all the neighbors from that initial vertex and add whichever vertex has the smallest edge.